Slothkrew/ctf-playbook/README.md

  * It's extremely common for the title to be a clue.
 Even if it's not an obvious one, keep it in mind as it may become useful part way through the challenge.
  * Google everything.
  * Look for non obvious avenues of attack.
 If a challenge gives away any side channel information, you may be expected to use it.
+ * Don't dismiss the obvious - even though is misleading from time to time, following the most obvious hints can easily lead to success, especially for the lower-score challenges.

 # Reverse Engineering